ilyavy/grafana-dashboards/README.md

 - *Alerts are firing* - there are alerts firing for the last 5 minutes, pay attention.

 The titles for both states can be changed via *Vizualization* tab, in *Value mappings* section.

-The dashboard is based on the following example: [https://github.com/google/prometheus-slo-burn-example](https://github.com/google/prometheus-slo-burn-example)

-Welcome to contribute!